Houston Rockets take Green with No. 2 pick in NBA draft

 Harden’s trade came after Houston shipped Russell Westbrook to Washington in December for John Wall and future draft picks.

 The Rockets dealt one of their last remaining veterans in March when they traded P.J.
 Tucker to Milwaukee in a swap that netted Houston the No. 24 pick in this year’s draft.
+Houston nabbed Arizona State shooting guard Josh Christopher with that pick.

+Christopher was also a McDonald’s All-American in 2020, but was limited to just 15 games in one season with the Sun Devils because of injuries.
+Christopher, who Stone called “dynamic,” averaged 14.3 points per game, 4.7 rebounds per game and 1.4 assists per game at Arizona State.

-Houston had back-to-back picks late in the first round as they also have the 23rd pick, which the team got from Portland in a trade for Robert Covington in 2020.
+Houston had back-to-back picks late in the first round as they selected Usman Garuba with 23rd pick, which the team got from Portland in a trade for Robert Covington in 2020.

+The 19-year-old Garuba was born and raised in Spain and spent last season playing for Real Madrid where the power forward/center was awarded the Euroleague’s Rising Star trophy, given to the top player under age 22.

+The Rockets added a fourth player Thursday night when they acquired Alperen Sengun in a trade after he was drafted at No. 16 by the Thunder.
+The center from Turkey has played there professionally since 2018 and was named MVP of his league this season after averaging 19.2 points, 9.4 rebounds and 2.5 assists.

-It’s the first draft for general manager Rafael Stone, who was promoted from within the organization after Daryl Morey stepped down to take a job with the Philadelphia 76ers in October.
+It’s the first draft for Stone, who was promoted from within the organization after Daryl Morey stepped down to take a job with the Philadelphia 76ers in October.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports